Projects per year

 Enquiries from prospective students, interested in his work, are always welcome.

-Alberto is the co-ordinator and Advisor of Studies for BSc Environmental Management (with professional Studies).
-He co-ordinates and teaches the module BIO1102 Environmental Management where he introduces students to major environmental problems, such as climate change, energy production, air pollution, waste management, protecting biodiversity, food production - exploring environmental, social and economic perspectives when addressing these problems.
+Alberto co-ordinates and teaches on the module BIO1102 Environmental Management where he introduces students to major environmental problems, such as climate change, energy production, air pollution, waste management, protecting biodiversity, food production - exploring environmental, social and economic perspectives when addressing these problems.
+He also contributes lectures to the MSc Leadership for Sustainable Development and MSc Ecological Management and Conservation Biology.

 Research Interests